Firewall effect on electron acceleration by R-waves and parallel electric fields

-In this paper, we analyse the interaction between a charged particle and a circularly polarized wave in a constant parallel electric field.
-Far from Doppler-shifted cyclotron resonance, the parallel electric field accelerates the particle towards resonance.
+In this paper, we perform a rigorous, exact theoretical treatment of the fully relativistic interaction between an electron and a right handed circularly polarized wave (R-wave) in a constant parallel electric field by means of a pseudo-potential analysis \citep{Bellan2013}.
+Far from Doppler-shifted cyclotron resonance, the parallel electric field accelerates the electron towards resonance.
 For a sufficiently strong wave amplitude the particle may be trapped near resonance, at which point it undergoes acceleration in the direction opposite to its prior motion as well as in the perpendicular direction.
-This primary result is schematically shown in Figure \ref{fig:schematics}.
-This novel and counterintuitive analytical prediction is verified by simulations of single-particle trajectories.
-We also perform self-consistent particle-in-cell simulations using typical tokamak plasma parameters to demonstrate that the mechanism can be used as a firewall in which an external wave prevents acceleration of runaway electrons beyond a set momentum in fusion devices.
+This reflection, which is absent in the non-relativistic limit, is schematically shown in Figure \ref{fig:schematics}.
+Although we focus on interactions between electrons and R-waves, the mechanism is fully generalizable to positively charged particles such as ions and L-waves.
+This counterintuitive analytical prediction is verified by single-particle simulations and further confirmed by self-consistent particle-in-cell simulations using typical tokamak plasma parameters.
+We demonstrate that an externally applied wave can act as an acceleration firewall, preventing runaway electrons from accelerating beyond a prescribed momentum, as well as accelerating them in the perpendicular direction.
 Implications for other systems, including space, astrophysical, and stellarator plasmas, are also discussed.